KillReal/MediaCloud/devnotes.md

 - Autotagging in background now displays for collections and previews when exists a task in queue but not started yet
 - Removed returnUrl parameters from request urls
 - Added Humanizer nuget
+- Added autotagging feature to /Upload parameters
+- Added feature to prevent image compression to /Upload parameters
 - Fixed tag searching, if more than one preview in collection has same tag
 - Fixed high memory usage by tag linking
 - Fixed app crash and race condition when several workers take same task to run